-If The flight says SAA operated by Airlink or Mango then these will NOT carry guns.
-Flight MUST say ' OPERATED BY SAA '.
+If The flight says SAA operated by Mango then these will MOSTLY NOT carry guns.
+Flight MUST say ' OPERATED BY SAA '. - currently no flights.

-British Airways ( BA ) apparently carry guns but they charge extra for your rifle and for your ammo case.
+British Airways ( BA ) may carry guns but they charge extra for your rifle and for your ammo case.

 If the BA flight says BA OPERATED BY COMAIR OR SOME OTHER budget airline THEY WILL NOT CARRY YOUR GUNS.